 - Female sex at birth: Girls have 2-4 times increased incidence of UTI over circumcised males.

 - Anatomic or functional abnormality and resultant vesicoureteral reflux: eg, posterior urethral valves, ureteropelvic junction obstruction.

 - Neurogenic bladder: spinal cord injury (ie, myelomeningocele).

 - Sexual intercourse (increases UTI risk in females).

 - Ascending route – In the majority of the UTIs, pathogens gain access to the urinary tract by ascending up the urethra to the bladder.
 Further ascent of pathogens is the cause of the majority of renal parenchymal infections.
 Urethral massage and sexual intercourse facilitate the first step of this process in females.
 Indwelling catheters facilitate ascent, and spermicides promote vaginal colonization with pathogens.

 - Hematogenous route – Associated with abscess formation in the kidneys.
 Usually results from bacteremia with virulent pathogens such as Staphylococcus aureus, Salmonella, or possibly Candida.
 Infection of the kidney with gram-negative bacilli through a hematogenous route is rare in humans, although ascending pyelonephritis can lead to bacteremia in 20%-30% of cases.

-Prompt treatment of UTI is paramount to minimize potential for pyelonephritis, renal abscesses, and renal scarring that can result in chronic renal injury.
+Prompt treatment of UTI is paramount to minimize potential for pyelonephritis, renal abscesses, and renal scarring that can result in chronic renal injury and hypertension.
 If an underlying behavior or anatomic condition is identified that places the patient at increased risk for recurring UTIs, treatment of the underlying disorder is strongly advised.
 Risk factors for renal scarring due to UTI include delay in effective treatment, recurrent febrile UTIs, anatomic variants causing obstruction, and bladder / bowel dysfunction.